 I keep getting statement generation in progress message for several days

 If you are a heavy trader or you have several accounts with a lot of trades your 365 days query exceeds a predefined value (it is not known) Interactive Brokers keep responding this message however the problem is somewhere else.
 Your statement contains too much data for a single download.
 This needs manual action and you have to cut the statement into separate parts.
 Please log in to the Interactive Brokers account management.
 Open the Activity Flex query page (Reports/Activity/Flex Queries).
 Edit the 365 days query.
 In the date configuration section change the Last 365 Calendar Days to Select One.
 Set the date frame to a shorter period.
 One year back for start date and 3 month later for end date.
 Save the Query and click on the Run.
 Save the XML file.
 Edit the query again, roll forward the From and the End dates, save the query, run and save the file and so on until you reach the current day.
 Set the Period back to 365 Days and save the query.

 You have several XML files.
 Start TradingDiary Pro.
 Click on the Import/Select Import Module menu.
 In the Import module selector window change the Interactive Brokers Flex (web service) to Interactive Brokers Flex (file).

 Close the import module selector and click on the Import/Import – Interactive Brokers Flex XML file.
 Load the previously loaded files.
 Set the Import module back to Interactive Brokers Flex (web service).

-I’d like to load/import more than 1 year of transactions back
+I’d like to load/import more than 1 year of transactions history back

 Please read the previous chapter.
 The difference is that you have to set the date back to the first available start date.
-By default Interactive Brokers provides two full year back fill.
+By default Interactive Brokers provides two full year transaction history.
 If you do not have too much trades you can load one year time frame at a time.
 It is very important that the time frames should overlap at least one day otherwise there will be missing trades.